Avaiga/taipy-doc/docs/manuals/cli/migrate-entities.md

 `sql`, and `mongo`.
 Each repository type must be succeeded of additional arguments, as decribed below:

 - *filesystem* must be succeeded by the path to the filesystem folder that holds your Taipy application data.
 It corresponds to the `storage_folder` attribute in the configuration `CORE` section.
 If it has not been changed explicitly the value is `.data` inside the application root directory if it has not been provided explicitly.
 - *sql* must be succeeded by the path to the sqlite file that holds your Taipy Application data.
-- *mongo* must be succeded by the credentials to access the mongo database that holds your Taipy Application data.
-The credentials must follow the order: `host`, `port`, `username` and `password`.
+- *mongo* must be succeeded by the credentials to access the mongo database that holds your Taipy Application data.
+The credentials must follow the order: `host`, `port`, `username`, and `password`.

 To display the help section of `taipy migrate` CLI, you can run the `taipy help migrate` command.
 Alternatively, you can use the *--help* or *-h* options by running `taipy migrate --help` or `taipy migrate -h`.